-You can contact the IT Service Desk by email 8888@kcl.ac.uk or telephone 020 7848 8888.
-Make sure to have your K-number ready when contacting them.
-If you are able to provide a screenshot to support email enquiries, this would assist the IT Service Desk team in resolving any issues.
+You can contact the IT Service Desk by email 8888@kcl.ac.uk or telephone 020 7848 8888 Make sure to have your Knumber ready when contacting them.
+If you are able to provide a screenshot to support email enquiries, this will assist the IT Service Desk team in resolving any issues.